narendoraiswamy/MixMatch-pytorch-demo/README.md

 ## Differences made in the code to adapt the changes:

 For experiment with 50 examples, the batch size is taken to be 48.
 For experiment with categorized classes, the mapping of class labels are made in the `_cifar10.py` file in `getcifar10`, `train_val_split` functions and in `CIFAR10_labeled` class.
+A dictionary is created wwhich maps the class labels correspondingly(line 143 and line 157 in `_cifar10.py` file.).
+During categorization, the top5 accuracy becomes top4 accuracy since there are only 4 classes and the top 4 accuracy is 100%(which is obvious and doesnt convey any particular meaning).

 ## Requirements